Juliet Kinsman – Top 10 Spa Treatments

 After donning your regulation loose-fitting cotton Thai pyjamas at this family-friendly luxury escape, they lead you to a balé for a Thai massage.
 She stretched, pulled and walked on me… It was like someone else doing a yoga session for me with my body.
 And honestly, you could actually be in Asia at this unique resort – it’s bonkers to think you’re in fact just above Alicante.

 10. Kundalini Yoga Retreat

 Not a spa treatment, but the kundalini yoga retreat I did this Spring worked more wonders than any lotions and rub-downs.
 I went because my cranial osteopath hosts it: Sam Kankanamge is an incredible Sri Lankan chap who also supports a charity from his work.
 Kundalini is so different to other types of yoga, so uncompetitive and you can get into it as much or as little as you like (everyone has their eyes closed throughout… and I really enjoy the uplifting music.

 It’s rare to have such an even split of men and women (and a mix of ages – the people on our retreat were aged 15–70 and so, so lovely).
 I never thought I’d end up so completely open-minded to all the chanting and the gong: I got chatting to a lovely Sikh woman on Portobello recently and she said it’s all very similar to the Sikh prayers spoken in the temple.

-There’s still a nagging skeptic in me obviously when they say holding your hand in one way cleanses your liver, say, but it’s fun just going with it and boy did I feel better after afterwards.
-Plus the vegetarian food at Shunya, where retreat was hosted in Ibiza was honestly the best food I’ve ever had let alone vegetarian.
+There’s still a nagging sceptic in me obviously when they say holding your hand in one way cleanses your liver, say, but it’s fun just going with it, and boy did I feel better after afterwards.
+Plus the vegetarian food at Shunya, where the retreat was hosted in Ibiza was honestly the best food I’ve ever had let alone vegetarian.